christianalfoni/impact/docs/02_queries_and_mutations.md

 **Impact** signals is a powerful primitive that makes promises observable and suspendable.
 This is a much lower abstraction than the above mentioned tools, but that makes them flexible and they can be used for all kinds of async state management, also queries and mutations.

+Traditionally with global state management you would do the data fetching inside your stores, but with **Impact** you have the choice to embrace React to do declarative data fetching.

 ```ts
 import { context, signal } from 'impact-app'